apache/commons-weaver/src/site/markdown/index.md

 Typically a weaver module may respect a set of configuration properties which should be documented along with that module.

+### What can these do for me?
+The canonical example is the [privilizer module](commons-weaver-modules-parent/commons-weaver-privilizer-parent/index.html).

 ## Integration
 The weaver module(s) applicable to your codebase should be available on the classpath of whatever Java-based processing mechanism you select.